What the best patio heater or fire pit has

 Know the code.
 Before you begin looking for a patio heater or, especially, a fire pit, familiarize yourself with any local ordinances that might regulate their size, materials or use.

 How much space do you need to heat?
-Most free-standing propane heaters have a heat output of 40,000 Btu or more, and gas fire pits can be rated similarly.
-Manufacturers often claim this can raise outdoor temperatures by anywhere from 10 to 25 degrees within a radius of nine feet.
+Most free-standing propane heaters have a heat output of 40,000 BTU or more, and gas fire pits can be rated similarly.
+Manufacturers often claim this can raise outdoor temperatures by anywhere from 10 to 25 degrees within a radius of 9 feet.
 However, owner-written reviews indicate these estimates are exaggerated.
-In reality, the heating range is more like three to five feet or less in cold, windy weather.
-The smaller tabletop models, which produce only 10,000 Btu or so, may only provide warmth within a couple of feet of the heater.
-Wood-burning fire pits don't carry Btu ratings -- their only purpose is to contain a fire that you build inside of it.
-If you want to heat a large area, experts advise placing multiple heaters eight to 20 feet apart.
+In reality, the heating range is more like 3 to 5 feet or less in cold, windy weather.
+The smaller tabletop models, which produce only 10,000 BTU or so, may only provide warmth within a couple of feet of the heater.
+Electric patio heaters (either standard or halogen) put out the least heat of all -- most consumer models are rated at 1,500 watts (or less), which converts to roughly 5,100 BTU.
+Wood-burning fire pits don't carry BTU ratings -- their only purpose is to contain a fire that you build inside of it.
+If you want to heat a large area, experts advise placing multiple heaters 8 to 20 feet apart.

 Do you want to move the heater around?
 Many fire pits -- particularly propane-fueled ones -- are very heavy and will be all but impossible to move once you've set them up.
 Some are intended for permanent installation.
 Smaller, wood-burning fire pits, by contrast, can be moved around the patio or even taken along on trips.
 Tabletop propane heaters are very portable if they use a 1-pound propane cylinder but not when hooked up to a heavy 20-pound propane tank.
 Free-standing propane heaters are usually weighted to keep them from tipping over, so if you want to move yours around, look for a model equipped with wheels.
 Electric heaters are limited to outlet availability, as they must be plugged in.

 Can someone help with the assembly?
-According to reviewers, assembling many of the heaters in our report is really a two-person job, despite what the manufacturer promises.
+According to reviewers, assembling many of patio heaters and the more upscale fire pits in our report is really a two-person job, despite what the manufacturer promises.
 If you plan to assemble the unit on your own, choose a model that is fairly simple to build.